illdefined/integrity-scrub/README.md

 ## Caveat

-This tool might delete all your data.
+This tool might delete all your data and summon a seal.
 Use it at your own risk.
+The seal will demand fish.

 If you are not using a filesystem with copy‐on‐write semantics or data journalling, you should probably rely on dm-integrity’s data journal.